ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

 # PXIe-148X Getting Started Example - Basic Generation Tutorial
 {: .no_toc }

-This tutorial teaches you the steps needed to configure a generation using a PXIe-148X module and familiarize you with the basic functionality provided by the Generation Getting Started Example and Create CSI-2 Packet TDMS Files VI.
+This tutorial teaches you the steps needed to configure a generation using a PXIe-148X module and familiarize you with the basic functionality provided by the Generation Getting Started Example and Create CSI-2 Packet TDMS Files VI.asdadsasd

 ### Table of contents
 {: .no_toc }